Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

   that offer encrypted transports e.g., when the local resolver does not offer encryption and/or has very poor privacy policies.
 For example, active blocking of port 853 for DoT or of specific IP addresses could restrict the resolvers available to the user.
-The extent of the risk to end user privacy is highly dependent on the specific network and user context; a user on a network that is known to perform surveillance would be compromised if they could not access such services, whereas a user on a trusted network might have no privacy
+The extent of the risk to user privacy is highly dependent on the specific network and user context; a user on a network that is known to perform surveillance would be compromised if they could not access such services, whereas a user on a trusted network might have no privacy